-In this article, we’ll dive into the 14 Texas CTE career clusters to give you a better understanding of each and recent updates they’ve had:
+In this article, we’ll dive into the 14 Texas CTE career clusters to give you a better understanding of the pathways students can choose:

 An Overview of Texas Career and Technical Education